PritRaj1/NonConvex-RUST/README.md

 ## Benchmarking

-Benchmarks are collected withg criterion:
+Benchmarks are collected with criterion:
 ```bash
 cargo bench
 ```